robcarver17/skipperman/docs/import_registration_data_help.md

 [TOC]

-# A quick guide to importing registration data (from Wild Apricot)
+A quick guide to importing registration data (from Wild Apricot)

+# Introduction

 As people can't register for events using Skipperman, and currently use the sailing club's 'Wild Apricot' system, we have to import registration data from there.